Tommy Edman Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.91 team ERA ranks sixth among all MLB pitching staffs.
+- The Padres have a 3.89 team ERA that ranks fifth among all league pitching staffs.

-- Padres pitchers combine to allow the eighth-fewest home runs in baseball (143 total, 1.1 per game).
+- Padres pitchers combine to give up 144 home runs (1.1 per game), the eighth-fewest in baseball.

-- In his last appearance on Wednesday against the Miami Marlins, the left-hander tossed six innings, allowing three earned runs while surrendering six hits.
+- The righty last pitched on Wednesday against the Miami Marlins, when he went six scoreless innings while giving up three hits.

+- The 33-year-old has amassed an ERA of 3.70, with 8.8 strikeouts per nine innings, in 20 games this season.
+Opponents are batting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.